alldbi/ChatFlow/examples/e1/README.md

-# Example 1: FlowChat Framework for a Simple Chatbot
+# Example 1: ChatFlow Framework for a Simple Chatbot

-This example demonstrates the usage of the FlowChat framework for creating a simple chatbot.
+This example demonstrates the usage of the ChatFlow framework for creating a simple chatbot.

 ## Scenario